sockeqwe/pages/content/about/_index.md

 Fun fact: My name sounds German but I'm Italian (I know it's confusion... we can talk about that while grabbing a beer).

-I'm part of a cross-functional team (iOS, android, web and backend engineers) team at [Freeletics](https://www.freeletics.com) working in the growth and monetization area.
+I'm part of a cross-functional team (iOS, android, web and backend engineers) team at [OneFootball](https://www.onefootball.com) working in the growth area.
 I'm supporting our team as an Engineering Manager by helping others with their personal and professional growth.
+Another passion of mine trying to improve engineer's productivity.
+Before joining OneFootball I have worked as Engineering Manager at [Freeletics](https://www.freeletics.com) also in the growth and monetization area.
-I'm also leading a small second cross-functional team called "Engineering Productivity", which is focusing on CI/CD, automation, libraries, and creating building blocks for feature development teams.
-Although I have multiple years of experience in leadership roles and in leading different kind of teams, still I consider myself as a lifelong student of leadership and software engineering.
+Additionally, I have also led a small cross-functional team called "Engineering Productivity", which is focusing on CI/CD, automation, libraries, and creating building blocks for feature development teams.

+Although I have multiple years of experience in leadership roles and in leading different kind of teams, I still consider myself as a lifelong student of leadership and software engineering.
 That is the reason why I run this blog: I would like to connect and learn from others and share my experience.

 Although I consider myself T-shaped and enjoy working on multiple platforms, I keep the green little robot very close to my heart.
 You will find a lot of technical articles related to android development.

 If I'm not on a hike or I'm not on the football field then I'm probably recording a new episode of [TheContext Podcast](https://thecontext.github.io/) or I am contributing to some open source project on [Github](https://github.com/sockeqwe).